 While there have been news articles about in-home COVID-19 test kits, the Virginia Department of Health is not currently promoting in-home testing.
 Please contact your healthcare provider if you are sick.

 No, no one will come to your home to test you for COVID-19.
 Your health care provider will determine if you need to be tested for COVID-19.
 If the healthcare provider determines that testing is indicated, they might either collect samples to test you or provide you with information about where you can go locally for testing.

 Your healthcare provider will determine if you need to be tested for COVID-19 and might consult with your local health department if needed.
 If your healthcare provider has determined that you do not need to be tested for COVID-19, you should follow your healthcare provider’s guidance regarding any necessary treatment or self-care.

-Many insurance plans cover the cost of testing and related health care costs.
+Most insurance plans cover the cost of testing and related health care costs.
 For specific information about your health insurance coverage, call your insurance company.
 You can usually find their phone number on your insurance card.
-Most insurance covers testing cost without a co-pay.
+Most insurance covers testing costs without a co-pay.
 You will also find information about insurance and coronavirus costs here.

-After May 31, 2020 for those patients who do not meet public health testing criteria, clinicians will need to utilize commercial laboratories.
 Uninsured or underinsured people in Virginia can obtain testing from the state public health lab or a commercial laboratory if they meet the testing criteria.
 People without insurance are encouraged to contact a free clinic, federally qualified health center (FQHC), or urgent care center to have the specimen collected.
-Or, visit https://coverva.org/ to see if you qualify for Medicaid.
+Visit https://coverva.org/ to see if you qualify for Medicaid.
 Your local health department might also be able to connect you with free clinics or FQHCs in your area.

 You will get your test results from the healthcare professional or facility that collected your specimens.
 Ask your healthcare provider, when they collect your specimen, what the best way to get your results is.
 Most clinics and health care professionals are providing results by telephone.